Advanced Guide

 }

-migration.Datasource have the datasources whose migrations are supported i.e., Redis and SQL (MySQL and PostgreSQL).
-All migrations always run in a transaction.
+migration.Datasource contains the supported datasources, i.e., Redis and SQL (MySQL and PostgreSQL).
+All migrations run within a transaction.

-For MySQL, it is highly recommended to use IF EXISTS and IF NOT EXIST in DDL commands as MySQL implicitly commits these commands.
+For MySQL, use IF EXISTS and IF NOT EXISTS in DDL commands because MySQL implicitly commits these statements.

 Create a function which returns all the migrations in a map